 Havelock City Bridge

-The places we covered included Havelock City (upscale new apartment complex built on the former Wellawatte Spinning & Weaving Mills), Sri Siddhartha Road, Thalakotuwa Gardens, Park Road, and Mayura Place.
+The places we covered included Havelock City (upscale new apartment complex built on the former Wellawatte Spinning & Weaving Mills), Thalakotuwa Gardens, Park Road, Sri Siddhartha Road and Mayura Place.
 The erstwhile residents of the land which is now Havelock City are housed at Lakmuthu Sevana (government apartment complex) at Mayura Place.
 They are mostly descendants of the mill workers from India, and formerly lived in tenement housing.

 Map of the area